gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ### Motor Mount Assembly Steps

 1. **Cut Shaft**: Cut straight sections from a jumbo paperclip into 2cm pieces.
+Use heavy-duty wire cutter pliers for clean cuts.
    ![actuatorstep1](../img/actuator/1-actuator.webp)
 1. **Insert Shaft**: Insert the 2cm shaft into the motor mount until it protrudes 1mm into the pinion gear space.
+Ensure the shaft is straight.
    ![actuatorstep4](../img/actuator/4-actuator.webp)
 1. **Attach Pinion Gear**: Align the pinion gear hole with the shaft and slide it into the motor mount.
+Verify the gear rotates freely.
    ![actuatorstep5](../img/actuator/5-actuator.webp)
 1. **Melt Collar**: Heat the soldering iron to 250°C. Use a zinc strip to melt and flatten the collar onto the motor mount.
+Work carefully to avoid damaging the mount.
    ![actuatorstep7](../img/actuator/7-actuator.webp)
 1. **Verify Fit**: Ensure the shaft rotates freely in the pinion gear.
 Reprint the gear if necessary to avoid jamming.
+Lubricate lightly if needed.
    ![actuatorstep9](../img/actuator/9-actuator.webp)
 1. **Install Motor**: Insert the prepared motor into the mount with the shaft pointing left and terminals downward.
+Secure the motor firmly.
    ![actuatorstep10](../img/actuator/10-actuator.webp)
 1. **Repeat**: Assemble the remaining 29 motors.
+Perform a final inspection to ensure all assemblies are consistent.

+!!! warning
+    Avoid overtightening or forcing components, as this may cause damage or misalignment.